Escanaba Central Historic District: Description

-The Escanaba Central Historic District is located at the center of the current city of Escanaba, and runs for over a mile along Ludington Street from the Nelson Ludington's House of Ludington in the 200 block on the eastern end to the former Stegath Lumber Company located at the intersection of South 19th Street.
+The Escanaba Central Historic District is located at the center of the current city of Escanaba, and runs for over a mile along Ludington Street from former location of Nelson Ludington's House of Ludington, destroyed by fire 2025, in the 200 block on the eastern end to the former Stegath Lumber Company located at the intersection of South 19th Street.
 The buildings in the district are mostly two stories in height, and date primarily from the early 1880s to the mid-1960s.
 The distribution of building ages echoes the development of the city, and generally progresses from east to west, running from the House of Ludington, portions of which may date to the 1860s, to the small commercial buildings in the 1600 block which date to the beginning of the 20th century.
 Landmark buildings in the district include the 1902-03 Carnegie Public Library, the 1914 Delta Hotel, and the 1900 Richter Brewery, all of which are individually listed on the National Register.
 IN addition, the district includes the 1902 City Hall, the 1931-32 Escanaba Junior High School, and the 1938-1939 St. Joseph's Catholic Church and Gymnasium/Bonifas Auditorium.
 The district also includes Neoclassical bank buildings, Late Victorian commercial blocks, and Period Revival and Moderne movie theaters, and later representatives of International and Mid-Century Modern influences.

 200 block

-The 200 block of Ludington at the eastern end of the district includes the three-story House of Ludington hotel, constructed in the nineteenth century.
-The House of Ludington may be the oldest operating hotel in the Upper Peninsula, with some portions dating back as far as 1864.
+The 200 block of Ludington at the eastern end of the district included the former three-story House of Ludington hotel, constructed in the nineteenth century.
+The House of Ludington may be the oldest operating hotel in the Upper Peninsula until its destruction in 2025, with some portions dating back as far as 1864.
 Also in this block are the Modernist Chamber of Commerce Visitor Center.